Sanchitmiok/Sanchitmiok/README.md

 # Hi there!
 I'm Sanchit 👋

-I'm a final-year **B.Tech student** passionate about building impactful projects using cutting-edge technologies.
+I'm a final-year **B.Tech student at DTU** passionate about building impactful projects using cutting-edge technologies.
 I love experimenting, learning, and creating solutions that address real-world problems.

 ## 🔧 Skills & Technologies
 ### **Languages:**